Introduction to carving in wood or stone

 What will we cover?

 The initial part of the course will focus on understanding the characteristics of wood and stone as materials and awareness of tool techniques.
-We will make small maquettes (small models), in clay or plasticene, before embarking on a piece in stone or wood.
-Along with techniques of carving, you will also be made aware of possibilities for construction and incorporating other materials or objects.
+We will make small maquettes (small models), in clay, before embarking on a piece in stone or wood.
 These techniques will be taught and explored as your carving progresses.
-We will be looking at the work of many sculptors, both historical and contemporary.
+We will be looking at the work of other sculptors, both historical and contemporary.

 What will I achieve?